zama-ai/concrete/concrete-core/docs/dev/testing_backends.md

-# Tutorial: how to test your backend?
+# Tutorial: How to test your backend.

 Once you've implemented your backend, the first thing you need to do is to test it.
 The `concrete-core-test` crate has been developed for this purpose.
 It relies on